antcont/LEXB/mt/README.md

   - `filter_per_token()`:	filters out very long and very short segments according to number of tokens.

 - `dataset_deduplication+splitting.py`:	A script for dataset splitting between training set and test set.
 Test set contains 2000 random sentences between 10-20 words.
-Before dataset splitting, a more advanced deduplication operation (based on the approach of Pinnis et al. 2018) is carried out in order to avoid overlapping of almost duplicates between training set and test set.
+Before dataset splitting, a more advanced deduplication operation (based on the approach of [Pinnis 2018]) is carried out in order to avoid overlapping of almost duplicates between training set and test set.

 - `validating_training-set.py`:	To be used to deduplicate sentence pairs between training/test when adding new data to the training set or changing test set.